-After the clinical preceptor and/or qualified radiologic technologist complete mandatory and elective competency evaluations of a student, the student should be able to demonstrate the competencies thereafter.
-In clinical situations where a student repeatedly makes errors on radiographic examinations that he/she has achieved competency on, the clinical coordinator and/or clinical preceptor reserve the right to retract those competencies and have the student attempt them again in the presence of the clinical preceptor and/or clinical coordinator.
+After the Clinical Preceptor and/or registered radiographer complete mandatory and elective competency evaluations of a student, the student should be able to demonstrate the competencies thereafter.
+In clinical situations where a student repeatedly makes errors on radiographic examinations that they have achieved competency on, both the Clinical Coordinator and Clinical Preceptor reserve the right to retract those competencies and have the student attempt them again in the presence of the Clinical Preceptor and/or Clinical Coordinator.